illiyaz/Verireceipt/GEO_AWARE_CLASSIFICATION.md

 5. **Evidence tracking** - Full audit trail for debugging

 This system scales to any number of countries without touching existing code.
 Just add new signal definitions and extractors.

+## 🧠 Design Principles (Hard-Learned)

+1. Language is a hint, never truth
+2. Missing fields ≠ fraud when geo is uncertain
+3. UNKNOWN is a first-class state, not a failure
+4. Penalize only after corroboration
+5. Human review beats false positives

+These rules exist to prevent overconfidence on short, noisy, or foreign receipts.